-- Worked with all utilities on review of overhead utility line relocations based on the current design. - Coordinated with individual utility companies on relocation plans and schedule for incorporation with Master Program Schedule. - · Coordinated work with communications utilities on review of relocation design. - Worked on relocation design review for PG&E and coordinated with PG&E on permitting and work planning. - Continued to plan relocation work for Silicon Valley Power (SVP) and Palo Alto Power facilities. - Coordinated relocation by communication cable owners such as AT&T and Comcast. - Continued PG&E relocations in Segments 2 and 4. - Performed verifications for relocated PG&E facilities. - Conducted weekly utility coordination meeting to discuss overall status and areas of potential concern from the utilities.
+- Worked with all utilities on review of overhead utility line relocations based on the current design. - Coordinated with individual utility companies on relocation plans and schedule for incorporation with Master Program Schedule. - Coordinated work with communications utilities on review of relocation design. - Worked on relocation design review for PG&E and coordinated with PG&E on permitting and work planning. - Begin relocation work for Silicon Valley Power (SVP). - Continued to plan relocation work for SVP and Palo Alto Power facilities. - Continued to coordinate relocation by communication cable owners such as AT&T and Comcast. - Continued PG&E relocations and relocation corrections in Segments 2 and 4. - Conducted weekly utility coordination meeting to discuss overall status and areas of potential concern from the utilities.